 To learn more about Fibox customized enclosures, read below or email Fibox today!

 Customization impact on enclosure selection.
 Enclosure size, the operating environment, and the NEMA rating make up the main criteria for selecting an enclosure.
-Within Fibox’s wide range of product, you may find even more than one enclosure choice or you may narrow your selection based on your required features.
+Within Fibox’s wide range of products, you may find even more than one enclosure choice, or you may narrow your selection based on your required features.
 For example, a cable gland may be needed for wire entry.
-If a threaded mounting hole is required, a thin wall enclosure may not be suitable for threading and a thicker wall (e.g. 3 mm) enclosure should be selected.
-If you are unsure of your enclosure selection or the impact of desired modifications, please contact our applications staff.
-FiboxUSA can guide your enclosure selection and at the same time suggest cost effective customization methods.
+If a threaded mounting hole is required, a thin wall enclosure may not be suitable for threading, and a thicker wall (e.g., 3 mm) enclosure should be selected.
+If you are unsure of your enclosure selection or the impact of desired modifications, please contact our application staff.
+Fibox can guide your enclosure selection and at the same time, suggest cost effective customization methods.

-Tight tolerances can be achieved in machining holes and hole pattern relationships, but specifying excessively tight tolerances will increase the cost.
-The repeatability of machined patterns, unit to unit, is excellent, but the nature of plastic means that overall enclosure dimensions may slightly change due to molding process variations.
-Dimensioning to piece part centerlines and mold parting lines minimizes the impact of these variations, and results in lower overall cost.
+Tool changes, even when automatically done, require time, affecting throughput.
+And, more time equals more money.
+In many cases, a simple design change can minimize tool changes.
+For example, does that cutout corner radius need to be 1 mm, or can it be 1.5 mm?
+Fibox personnel will review your design and offer suggestions to reduce cost.
+Tight tolerances are achievable in machining holes and hole pattern relationships, but specifying excessively tight tolerances will increase costs.
+The repeatability of machined patterns, unit to unit, is excellent, but plastic’s nature means that overall enclosure dimensions may slightly change due to molding process variations.
+Dimensionless to piece part center lines and mold parting lines minimizes these variations’ impact on the overall cost.
 Fibox staff is ready to assist with your specification.

-To request more information on Fibox customized enclosures, contact us today
+To request more information on Fibox customized enclosures, contact us today.